ReeceGoding/Frustration-One-Year-With-R/README.md

     chapter 4 of *Structure and Interpretation of Computer Programs*.
     R’s clear Scheme inspiration makes Lisp books a lot less fun to read; It’s like I’ve already been spoiled on some of the best bits.
--   I haven’t done enough OOP in R. My only real experience of it is with S3.
+-   I haven’t done enough OOP in R. My only real experience is with S3.
     S4 looks enough like CLOS that I expect that I will revisit it at some point after picking up Common Lisp, but that will just be to play around.
 -   I have never made a package for R and have no experience with the ecosystem surrounding that (e.g. `roxygen2`).
 I have no plans for this.